 ‘No, this is me fucking with you for sport.
 I don’t say things, I act.’ he said.

 Whoever the limey fuck was, he would not fuck with The White Rabbit and live.
-Pete knew the feds were circling, but they had time to get clear.
-Running was an option but Terry wanted this guy taken down.
-A last scalp before they all packed up and went out to Montana where there were people who could hide them until things blew over.
+Pete hoped they had time to get clear.
+Running was an option, but Terry wanted this guy taken down.

 He chewed on the piece of jerky until it softened to the consistency of gum and sipped the bottle of water as he watched Chris and Terry enter the room.